tahoma2d/tahoma2d_docs/source/audio_and_lip_synching.rst

 Using Rhubarb Lip Sync for Automated Lip-Synching
 '''''''''''''''''''''''''''
-Rhubarb Lip Sync is bundled with Tahoma2D and analyzes audio tracks and then automatically exposes the drawings for each pre-assigned phoneme to the corresponding frames for the audio level.
+Rhubarb Lip Sync is bundled with Tahoma2D, as of the 1.2 release.
+It analyzes audio tracks and automatically exposes the drawings for each phoneme to the corresponding frames for the audio track.

+.. note:: If for some reason Rhubarb is missing, it can be downloaded and then the path to Rhubarb can be set in **Preferences** under **3rd Party Apps**.
+The timeout for analyzing audio with Rhubarb can be set in the same place.
+By default, timeout is set to 0 seconds so there is no timeout.

     1. Load the audio track onto its own layer if it is not already there (right-click on the cell the audio should begin and select "Load Level")